Tutelar-IT/ios_sense_sdk/README.md

 <string>Require to get user location</string>
 ```

-### Step 6 - If you need to know Installed Applications in our SDK(installedapps key), kindly update your Info.plist with below.
-You can add the apps that you need to check whether it's installed or not in below code snippet(string in array element) using Sense SDK.
-(If you didn't want isntalledApps, don't need to update your Info.plist file).
+### Step 6 - If you need to know Installed Applications in our SDK, kindly update your Info.plist like below.
+You can add those apps that you need to check whether it's installed or not.

 ```
 <key>LSApplicationQueriesSchemes</key>